ajduke/meteor-telescope/README.md

 Integrate the Telescope application within any Meteor Application

 ## Inroduction
-This is integration fork of [Telescope Application](https://github.com/SachaG/Telescope).
-Made it as meteorite atomosphere package, so that you can integrate it in your application within few minutes and voila !! you have Telescope forum applicaiton without any new meteor instance or server instance
+This is integration fork of [Meteor Telescope Application](https://github.com/SachaG/Telescope).
+Made it as meteorite atomosphere package, so that you can integrate it in your application within few minutes and voila !! you have Telescope applicaiton up and running without any new meteor instance or server instance.

 Following are good thing about this package:
-- Available as meteorite package
+- Available as meteorite/meteor package
 - Easily integratable in your application
 - All the CSS are handled, so that it wont mess with your application
-- Configurable the site url for forum application
+- Configurable site url for application
 - Made it to Bootstrap-3 compatiable
+- Works well with existing application accounts-ui authentication

 ## Assumption

 While using this package, it assumes following
-- uses the iron router
+- the application uses the iron router for rendering the templates
-- makes use of existing application accounts-ui authentication
+- application must use accounts-ui authentication for login

 ##How to integrate with your application
 Make sure that `node` and `npm` are installed.